TritonDataCenter/node-strsplit/README.md

     > strsplit('86008 ttys000    0:00.05 -bash', /\s+/);
     [ '86008', 'ttys000', '0:00.05', '-bash' ]

-Similarly, split a line into words:
+Or equivalently, leave off the pattern argument to split on whitespace by
+default:

-    > strsplit('How about a game of chess?', /\s+/)
+    > strsplit('How about a nice game of chess?')
-    [ 'How', 'about', 'a', 'game', 'of', 'chess?' ]
+    [ 'How', 'about', 'a', 'nice' 'game', 'of', 'chess?' ]

 Some tabular data formats allow the last field to contain the delimeter.
 The reader is expected to know how many fields there are to avoid getting confused.